Call for Applied Data Science Track Papers

 Category EVIDENTIAL: Must describe fundamental insights derived from addressing a significant real-world problem, even though a system has not been deployed.
 This might include papers providing significant gains in the understanding of an applied area/domain (for example, involving data or system deployment needs) or even papers where a conclusion has been reached that the problem is unsolvable.
 In addition to insights, the paper must explain what milestones were reached, what the practical impact is, and (if applicable) what the obstacles to deployment are.
 Straightforward improvements over trivial baseline solutions are unlikely to qualify.
 Continuing the example above, a paper in this category might present a system that achieves reasonable error rates in an experiment with many volunteers but suffers from interferences among mobiles that are located very close to each other.

 Besides common requirements such as impact, clarity of presentation, reproducibility, we require that a submission specifies an audience or a group of users that have benefited or will benefit from the solution presented in the submission.
-In particular, the focus of novelty for an ADS submission is different from that of a Research Track submission in the sense that we focus more on business novelty, engineering novelty, usability, and user experience novelty, and whether the work provides significant gains in the understanding in an applied domain, etc.
+In particular, the focus of novelty for an ADS submission is different from that of a Research Track submission in the sense that we focus more on application novelty, engineering novelty, usability, business use case and user experience novelty, and whether the work provides significant gains in the applied domain.

 Submissions are limited to a total of nine (9) pages, including all content and references, and must be in PDF format.
-In addition, authors can provide an optional two (2) page supplement at the end of their submitted paper (it needs to be in the same PDF file and start at page 10) focused on reproducibility (see reproducibility section for more details.
-After the submission deadline, authors are not allowed to add additional authors to the submitted papers.
+In addition, authors can provide an optional two (2) page supplement at the end of their submitted paper (it needs to be in the same PDF file and start at page 10) focused on reproducibility (see reproducibility section for more details). ￼After the submission deadline, the set of authors cannot be changed.